hashicorp/terraform-provider-google-beta/website/docs/r/compute_address.html.markdown

   (Optional)
   The purpose of this resource, which can be one of the following values:
   - GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, internal load balancers, and similar resources.
-  This should only be set when using an Internal address.
+  - SHARED_LOADBALANCER_VIP for an address that can be used by multiple internal load balancers This should only be set when using an Internal address.

   Possible values are:
   * `GCE_ENDPOINT`
+  * `SHARED_LOADBALANCER_VIP`

 * `network_tier` -
   (Optional)